On this page

 Comprehensive guide to CISSP, CEH, Security+, and specialized cybersecurity certification tracks.

-The gold standard for security professionals.
+The benchmark for security professionals.
 5+ years experience required, $120K-$180K salary range.

 Certified Ethical Hacker certification for penetration testing and offensive security careers.